ipbrennan90/PiMotions/docs/prework.md

 **Helpful Links**

 If you're having trouble, here are step-by-step instructions from GitHub:

 - [Generate an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 - [Add an SSH key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).

-### 5. Create a resin.io staging account
+### 5. Create a balena.io account

-To make deploying code to our Pi easy, we're going to use a service called resin.io.
+To make deploying code to our Pi easy, we're going to use a service called balena.io.

-1. Sign up for an account at [dashboard.resinstaging.io](https://dashboard.resinstaging.io/).
+1. Sign up for an account at [dashboard.balena-cloud.com](https://dashboard.balena-cloud.com/).

 Ideally, use your GitHub account for authentication.
 This will make the next step very easy.

-2. Add your SSH keys to resin.io.
+2. Add your SSH keys to balena.io.

-[Click here](https://dashboard.resinstaging.io/preferences/sshkeys) to add your SSH keys to the resin.io dashboard.
+[Click here](https://dashboard.balena-cloud.com/preferences/sshkeys) to add your SSH keys to the balena.io dashboard.
 Either select "Import from GitHub" (if you authenticated with GitHub), or enter your public SSH key manually.
 If you are entering your key manually, you can paste the key you copied in the earlier step, or use `cat ~/.ssh/id_rsa.pub` in the terminal to print the key to the screen.
 Make sure you copy the whole thing, including `ssh-rsa`.

 **If you've finished this step, you're done with the prework!**

 [Take me to Part 1!](part1.md)

 </p>
 </details>

 <details><summary>For OS X/Linux users</summary>
 <p>